vanhoangkha/Networking-fundamentals/Day06_Ethernet_LAN_Switching_Part2.md

 - Lệnh to use ping:
     - ping <ip-address>

-By Mặc định, a CISCO IOS sends 5 ICMP requests/replies (Mặc định size is 100-bytes)
+By Default, a CISCO IOS sends 5 ICMP requests/replies (Default size is 100-bytes)

 - A period (.) is a failed ping
 - An exclamation mark (!) is a successful ping